How To Wholesale Real Estate In California: Step-By-Step (2024)

 According to Rocket Mortgage, a wholesale fee "usually costs 5% – 10% of the total property price."

-This means you can put the house under contract for $120,000, and use your network to find a potential investor to buy the home for $150,000.
+Let's say, for example, you put the house under contract for $120,000 and use your network to find a potential investor to buy it for $150,000.
 The investor takes on this contract to make substantial renovations and resell the property for much more.
-Afterward, you can make $30,000 in profit legally without even purchasing the property yourself.
+Afterward, you can legally make $30,000 in profit without even purchasing the property yourself.

 Ready To Learn How To Wholesale Real Estate?
 SIgn Up For Our FREE Training, Today!